tomasherceg/dotvvm-docs/Pages/basics-binding-direction.md

 * `Both` is the default setting.
 The property value is transferred in both ways.
 Use this setting e.g. for values the user enters in the form controls, e.g. [TextBox](/docs/controls/builtin/TextBox/{branch}).

+* `None` the property value is **not** transferred either from the server to the client nor from the client to the server.

 * `ServerToClient` transfers the value from the server to the client.
 This is useful e.g. for a property representing the list of items in the [ComboBox](/docs/controls/builtin/ComboBox/{branch}) when the collection of items can be changed depending on the other form fields.

 * `ServerToClientFirstRequest` transfers the value from the server to the client on the initial page load, not during postbacks.
 This is useful e.g. for a property representing the list of items in the [ComboBox](/docs/controls/builtin/ComboBox/{branch}) when the collection is static and cannot be changed.
 It is transferred only once.